boulanouarmohamed1/RefactoringSwarmAgent/README.md

 #  The Refactoring Swarm

-A multi-agent system for autonomous software maintenance, built as part of the IGL Lab (2025-2026).
+A multi-agent system for autonomous software maintenance.

 ## Project Description